10 DIY Toys Your Pet Will Love

 Ball and Bottle Toys:

 Ammo The Dachshund’s owner is always making him DIY toys and treats, this one particularly caught our eye.
-The post actually has two toys using the same method of placing a ball (or bottle) in strips of old t-shirt material and leaving the ends loose.
+The post has two toys using the same method of placing a ball (or bottle) in strips of old t-shirt material and leaving the ends loose.
 This is a great idea to get just the right size toy for your dog (or playful cat!).
 Get the instructions here.

 Egg Box Foraging Toy